shabbar88/E-Commerce-Project/README.md

   * 5> Relationship between shipping days (order_delivered_customer_date - order_purchase_timestamp):- Count of maximum number of review score is generated when (Day Diff Bucket) is 0-39.
 As the (Day Diff Bucket) increases count of review scores decreases.
 So we can infer that (Day Diff Bucket) is inversely proportional to count of review scores.
 ---

+## Recommendation
+Based on the analysis we recommend the following actions:-
+  * 1> (Day Diff Bucket) should be 0-39 to provide customer satisfaction as maximum number of review score is genereated in this window only.
+  * 2> Company should provide some sort of scheme for debit card customers in order to target the debit card customer to increase the sales.
+  *